 Yes!
-Trees, shrubs and landscaping are welcomed and encouraged.
+Trees, shrubs, and landscaping are welcomed and encouraged.

-An approved septic holding tank is required for wastewater management.
 Wastewater removal is readily available from local haulers with agreements to dispose in the Village of Elbow lagoon on a fee-for-service basis.

 Owners will be required to install water holding tanks.
 Treated water is readily available from the Village of Elbow by local suppliers on a fee for service basis.

-Sunset Beach Fire suppression services will be provided by the Village of Elbow Fire Department under agreement with the RM of Loreburn.
+Sunset Beach fire suppression services will be provided by the Village of Elbow Fire Department under agreement with the RM of Loreburn.

 The municipality still operates a waste disposal grounds located on NW 01-27-05 W3.
-It is open to R.M. of Loreburn residents for disposal of domestic waste, wood and steel.
+It is open to RM of Loreburn residents for disposal of domestic waste, wood, and steel.
 There are designated sites for each type of waste and it must be sorted.
-The municipality has placed a red Loraas bin at the waste disposal grounds to help with the removal of items that cannot be put in the designated areas.
+The municipality has placed a red Loraas bin at the waste disposal grounds to help with the removal of items that cannot be put into designated areas.
 The municipality does not accept tires, construction rubble, hazardous waste of any kind, concrete, used oil or containers at the site.
 Burning is prohibited at the disposal grounds.
 There is an employee of the RM that works at the Waste Disposal Site to help with the selection of what can be taken in at the grounds.

 Current hours of operation can be found on the RM of Loreburn website under Services.

 The Sunset Beach Community Association has also facilitated garbage pickup by Loraas Disposal.
 Service is from May until October, every second Tuesday.
 New lot owners can contact Jason Janzen at Loraas to set up service: 306-242-2300